 What do you do then?

 If everyone is on board with that then you can start the next phases.
-My process is usually as following:
+My process is usually as follows:

 1. Information gathering